kirandevihosur74/PitStopAnalytics/README.md

 - `models/`: Saved models and scaler objects.
 - `requirements.txt`: Required Python packages for project replication.

-## Contributing
-Contributions to the F1 Championship Predictor project are welcome.
-Please ensure to update tests as appropriate and adhere to the contributing guidelines.

 ## Contact
 For any queries or contributions, please contact Kiran Devihosur at kirandevihosur74@gmail.com